-The intent of the investment laws in this area is to limit the imprudent use of reverse repurchase agreements (reverse repos) and securities lending agreements.
+The intent of Section 53601(j) is to limit the imprudent use of reverse repurchase agreements (reverse repos) and securities lending agreements.
 In 1995, the Legislature, concerned about the use of reverse repurchase agreements for enhancing yield, imposed a number of restrictions on local governments.
 In 2002, the Legislature provided additional short-term investment options for a county or city and county government.